Hiking and Biking

-Red Rocks Park is a Denver Mountain Park and has two hiking/biking trails.
+Red Rocks Park is a Denver Mountain Park and has two trails that are completely within the park, Trading Post Trail and Geologic Overlook Trail, both restricted to pedestrian only.
 The Trading Post Trail is 1.4 miles in length, and goes through spectacular rock formations, valleys and a natural meadow.
 Some of the terrain is rough, so hiking boots/ shoes are recommended.
 Also, hikers should be prepared for adverse weather conditions as the weather can change very quickly.

 The trail is 6,280 feet above sea level, so persons with health conditions may wish to consult a doctor before attempting the hike.
 If children are joining the hike, provide good supervision, as some areas of the trail are drop-offs, steep grades, and road crossings.
 The majority of the trail is less than 30 inches wide, and rock climbing is prohibited.

-The Red Rocks Trail starts at the lower north lot and is a multi-use trail for hiking, horseback riding and mountain biking.
+The Red Rocks Trail runs through the east side of the park and is a multi-use trail for hiking, horseback riding and mountain biking.
+There is a connecting trail from the Lower North Parking Lot to Red Rocks Trail.
 The trail splits with one segment going north to connect to Jefferson County’s Matthews-Winters park and the other segment goes east to connect to the Dakota Ridge Trail.
 The Red Rocks Trail continues on to Matthews-Winters, creating a dramatic 6-mile loop.
+The trail connecting to Red Rocks Trail and Red Rocks Trail to Matthews Winters, are the only trails in the park that bicycles are permitted on.

 Red Rocks Trail Map

-Red Rocks Park is open daily from 5AM to 11PM and is free of charge.
+Red Rocks Park is open daily from one hour before sunrise to one hour after sunset and is free of charge.
 In the event of a performance the Amphitheatre and Visitor Center will generally close to the public in the early afternoon hours.
 Park Rangers patrol the park to assist visitors, provide information, and enforce park rules.
 To contact a Park Ranger call (720) 913-1311.

 Red Rocks Park Rules